igor-bulygin/tdvs-gthb/docs/tags.md

 	enabled: true,
 	required: true,
-	type: 0, // Check the constants TYPE_* in Tag model for all the valid values
+	type: 0, // Check the constants in Tag model for all the valid values
 	         // for this
-	n_options: 1 // Exists only of type is TYPE_DROPDOWN
+	n_options: 1 // Exists only of type is DROPDOWN
 	             //The number of options that can be assigned to a product

 	name: {